klmcwhirter/pi-day-2024-with-py/README.md

 Yes, I did say twice.

+If you are uing the nix package manager with flakes enabled, then simply doiung the following will setup the environment and output a reminder of next steps.

+`$ nix develop`

 ## Why pyodide?

 I started looking at PyScript because it was getting so much press.
 But, as I found out, it was solving a different problem.
 They are focusing on